 A toolkit for changing the future

-The Creative Equity Toolkit is a knowledge-exchange website and program to support arts and creative organisations in reaching their diversity and inclusion goals.
+Launched from the Sydney Opera House on 21 July 2020, the Creative Equity Toolkit is a knowledge-exchange website and program to support arts and creative organisations in reaching their diversity and inclusion goals.
+The website focuses on ethno-cultural and migrant racial equity in the arts, cultural and creative industries.

 Research consistently reveals how very Anglo-focused our creative industries remain.
 While many organisations know the value of cultural diversity in the arts, it’s not always easy to know how to create change.
 The Creative Equity toolkit is a digital platform of practical resources to help arts leaders, creative workers and practitioners and organisations take action on creating diversity in their sector.
 Creative Equity Toolkit will feature toolkits, guidebooks, directories and how-to instructions, along with links to research, case studies, and policy documents.
 The site adopts an instructional, hands-on conversational tone—something akin to a travel guidebook.